kennykarnama/logrus-bolt-hook/README.md

 # logrus-bolt-hook
 Use this to log into [Bolt](https://github.com/boltdb/bolt).
 This hook is created because i need to practice about go programming language.
 So it is still in initial development version.
-It only logs into bolt, with key initiated using [uuid](https://github.com/satori/go.uuid) and the value is the entry itself.
+It only logs into bolt, with key initiated by default using [uuid](https://github.com/satori/go.uuid) and the value is the entry itself.

 # Usage
 The hook could be configured using options provided:
 ```
 type HookOptions struct {
+	IDGenerator UniqueID
 	Dbpath      string
 	FileMode    os.FileMode
 	BoltOptions *bolt.Options